Archive for the ‘buying fixing renting rehabs’ Category

 Saturday, September 4th, 2010

 Fannie Mae has established it’s new HomePath progam to reduce its portfolio of tens of thousands of foreclosed homes.
-It must sell these houses to stop the bleeding of red ink, and will finance the transaction to new owners with attractive terms.
+This present real estate investors with a great new opportunity.
+Fannie Mae must sell these houses to stop the bleeding of red ink, and will finance the transaction to new owners with attractive terms.

 The benefits include: